jupyterlite/jupyterlite-sphinx/docs/configuration.md

 the [`jupyterlite_contents`](#jupyterlite-content) and the[`jupyterlite_dir`](#jupyterlite-dir) configuration
 options described above.

+These options take precedence over the options provided by the user such as via environment variables or through JSON-based configuration files.
 This is an advanced feature and users are responsible for providing sensible command line options.